 Patients visited the study site a total of six times.
 At the first visit, they underwent fMRI scans, cognitive tests, affective processing tasks, and a preparatory therapeutic session.
 One day later, they received either 25mg of psilocybin or 1mg (as a placebo) of psilocybin.
 The next day, visit three, consisted of a debrief of the second day.

-After that, patient took one pill (placebo or 10mg of escitalopram) for the next 21 days.
+After that, patients took one pill (placebo or 10mg of escitalopram) for the next 21 days.

-The fourth and fifth visit mirrored that of the second and third day.
+The fourth and fifth visits mirrored that of the second and third days.
 For the next 21 days, participants took two pills per day (placebo or 20mg of escitalopram in total).